balanced/balanced.github.com/_posts/2013-03-13-open-business-open-house.md

 ## You're invited to our 'Open' House

+In his landmark book *[The Cathedral and the Bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/)*, Eric Raymond concludes:

+> I expect the open-source movement to have essentially won its point about software within three to five years (that is, by 2003–2005).
+Once that is accomplished, and the results have been manifest for a while, they will become part of the background culture of non-programmers.
+At that point it will become more appropriate to try to leverage open-source insights in wider domains.

+He was basically right, and projects such as Wikipedia and PLoS ONE have amply demonstrated by now that "open-source insights" can indeed be applied beyond software.
+Just how far can these insights extend into the products we build?
+Can these insights extend even further than our products into our business models themselves?

 Mozilla WebFWD, Watsi, Trovebox, Balanced, & Gittip are hosting a panel discussion on the topic of '[Open Business](https://en.wikipedia.org/wiki/Open_business)' Wednesday, March 20th at the Balanced HQ, and we'd love for you to join us.
 Details below:

 **Location:**